ksu-cs-cc/ksu-cs-cc.github.io/content/cis-syllabi/300-summer.md

 ## Programming Environment

 The development environment to be used in this class is Microsoft Visual Studio 2019.
-This software is available on the Windows machines  in the public labs in Engineering Hall 1114, 1116, and 1118, as well as  certain other public labs on campus.
+This software is available on the Windows machines in the public labs in Engineering Hall 1114, 1116, and 1118, as well as [remotely](https://support.cs.ksu.edu/CISDocs/wiki/Remote_Access).
 Please note that some of these labs are reserved for classroom use at certain times of the day - be sure to check the schedules posted by the doors.

-If you wish to install the software on your own PC, you can download  it for free from the Microsoft Azure Portal.
+It is encouraged to install the software on your own PC.
+You can download it for free from the Microsoft Azure Portal.
 Please refer to "[Installing Visual Studio](https://cis300.cs.ksu.edu/appendix/vs/installing-vs/)" for more details.

 ## Topics